 It was the perfect spot for our glamping retreat and thus Starry Nights Luxury Camping was born.

 Shane & Nicole

 We wanted to create an experience as close as possible to camping in the wilderness with a fire, a creek and an actual tent (not a cabin made from canvas).
 It’s earthy, raw and a real camping experience but we also wanted to combine it with luxury (like an ensuite, soft king-sized beds, organic food, 75sqm safari tents, fireplaces and steaming hot baths).

 We’re off grid in that we harvest our own rainwater, use solar electricity and we live sustainably with organic food, using what is around us like wood for heating.
-For a long time we’ve had a vision to touch the earth lightly and thought people could live in tents permanently like they did in the days of Abraham, Isaac and Jacob.
+For a long time we’ve had a vision to minimise our carbon footprint and thought people could live in tents permanently like they did in the days of Abraham, Isaac and Jacob.